cvarney/telco_customer_churn/README.md

 Here we see that the `Contract`, `OnlineSecurity`, `TechSupport`, `InternetService`, `OnlineBackup`, `PaymentMethod`, and `DeviceProtection` are likely to be relevant features in our model.

 # Methodology
+## Feature Engineering
+Categorical data was transformed into numerical format using label encoding or one-hot encoding (for categorical data with multiple values).
+Data was split with a 75%/25% train/test ratio.
+Next, numerical data was transformed using `MinMaxScaler` to put it onto a $[0,1]$ interval.
+The transformation was established on the train data and used to transform the test data.

+## Models
 To analyze this data set, we will consider popular models for binary classification covered in this course: Perceptron, LogisticRegresion, Support Vector Machines (SVM), $k$-Nearest Neighbors (KNN), and Random Forest.

 * The Perceptron learning rule is based on the MCP neuron model and is guaranteed to converge if the data is linearly separable.
 This approach minimizes misclassification errors.However, the main flaw with this algorithm is that it will never converge if the classes are not perfectly separable.